Drifter-Supremo/gorlea-notes-docs/memory-bank/tasks.md

-# ✅ Next Task: Production Testing (Railway)
+# ✅ Current Task: Stabilize Desktop MVP & Address Scroll Issue

-Now that the initial deployment to Railway is successful and the login/session issues are resolved, the immediate priority is to thoroughly test the core functionality in the production environment.
+Following the rollback from mobile overhaul attempts, the immediate priority is to ensure the desktop version is stable, fix the reported chat scroll issue, and complete any remaining production testing.
+Major mobile UI/UX improvements are deferred.

 URL: `https://gorlea-notes-docs-production.up.railway.app/` (Verify this URL)